Man dies on pontoon boat on Lake Norman - NewsBreak

 Man dies on pontoon boat on Lake Norman

 MOORESVILLE, N.C.
-(WJZY) — A man died after he was found unresponsive on a pontoon boat on Lake Norman Sunday afternoon, according to Lake Norman Fire Rescue.
+(QUEEN CITY NEWS) – A man died after he was found unresponsive on a pontoon boat on Lake Norman Sunday afternoon, according to Lake Norman Fire Rescue.

-Officials said crews were called to an unresponsive person on a pontoon boat at a dock at the Hagers Creek access off McKendree Road just before 5 p.m.3-year-old girl dies after getting swept away at Whitewater Falls Park in NC
+Officials said crews were called to an unresponsive person on a pontoon boat at a dock at the Hagers Creek access off McKendree Road just before 5 p.m.Child dies at Whitewater Falls Park in NC

 EMS attempted CPR to resuscitate the man.
 Officials said the life-saving effort was stopped around 5:19 p.m.